Never connect the charging cable when there is a risk of thunderstorm or lightning strike.

 - Never use an extension cable.

-- Never use an adapter or external timer.
+- Never use an adapter.

 - The charging cable has a built-in circuit breaker.
 Charging must only take place with grounded and approved sockets.

 - Children should be supervised when in the vicinity of the charging cable when it is plugged in.

 - High voltage in the charging cable.
 Contact with high voltage can cause death or serious personal injury.

 - Do not use the charging cable if it is damaged in any way.
 A damaged or inoperative charging cable must only be repaired by a workshop - an authorised Volvo workshop is recommended.

 - Always position the charging cable so that it will not be driven over, stepped on, tripped over or damaged in some other way, or cause personal injury.

 - Disconnect the charger from the wall outlet before cleaning it.

 - Never connect the charging cable to an extension cord or a multiple plug socket.